dannywamuya/webcrawler/README.md

-# *webcrawler*
+# *webscraper*
-Simple web crawler based on jsoup that grabs urls from DOM content and saves to a file
+Simple web scraper based on jsoup that grabs urls from DOM content and saves to a file

 ```
 author -      Danny Wamuya